CARL-HARRY STÅLHANE (Swedish, 1920-1990)

 Carl-Harry Stålhane was a prominent Swedish ceramist of international acclaim for the unique hand-built stoneware and industrial tableware that he produced throughout the 20th century.
-Stålhane enjoyed a 40 year career at Rörstrand Potteries and established his own workshop, Designhuset, where he created experimental ceramics from 1973 onwards.
+Stålhane enjoyed a 40-year career at Rörstrand ceramics and established his own workshop, Designhuset, where he created experimental ceramics from 1973 onwards.

 Stålhane was born in Mariestad, Sweden in 1920.
 He was in the employ of Rörstrand from the age of 19 as a painter of ceramic works, taking a brief hiatus from 1943 to 1946 and again from 1947 to 1948 to study painting and sculpture at the Art School of Grünewald in Stockholm and at the Académie Colarossi in Paris.